10 Sonatas for Solo Violin or Viola

 10 Sonatas for 6 String Violin

 Five of the sonatas (violin edition, #4, 6, 7, 9 and 10) were premiered at Duke University on March 31, 2006 in a program with Eric Pritchard, three of his students, and a friend of mine (Lin-Ti Wang).
 Eric played Sonatas 1, 9, and 10 on his faculty recital on January 14, 2007.
-The recordings of #6 and 7 are added to the synthesized versions below; you may see the program to the first here.
+You may see the program here.
+(Note that in the current edition, what had been Sonata 10 is now Sonata 9, and what was Sonata 11 is now Sonata 10.)
 Eric recorded #1, 9, and 10 again in October 2009 with better surroundings, more takes, and some engineering, so those recordings are included here.
 I gave an introductory talk in '06 (click here for the recording) that may be a touch hard to understand due to the heavy reverb in the hall.
 A better recording (and shorter talk!) is from the '07 recital here.
 On August 10, 2014, Eric premiered Sonata #3 at the Unity Center of Peace in Chapel Hill NC, and the videos are posted on my YouTube channel with links below.
 Many thanks to the musicians.

 Mary Kay Robinson performed the Sonata #4 in Brevard NC on February 15, 2009.